whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 Dina Zemena and Dun Heitor of Cass Tonor&oacute;n walked in the sunken lanes of the Cass Merides gardens.
 The prisoner Patru, and his guard Alesa, walked with them.
 The singleminded Hell Wind had subsided with oncoming evening, but there was still wind enough, buffeting and rustling the trees and riffing the surfaces of the small ponds.

 Heitor was by swift turns courteous and grim, upright in posture but with a strange slouching prowl to his walk.
-Something about him breathed danger, and not simply that Tonor&oacute;n and Merides were often at sword&#8217;s point: it was the man himself.
+Everything about him breathed danger, and not simply that Tonor&oacute;n and Merides were often at sword&#8217;s point: it was the man himself.

 Zemena smiled a small crooked smile. _I walk in the company of a proven warrior, a deadly enemy of my Cass with a readiness to kill; and with a skillful, dangerous prisoner whose measure I have yet to fully take._ With Alesa present, she knew she had nothing to fear.